Home or Remote Learning

 Key Stage 1

-Year 1 children have access to Tapestry where you can log in to see your child's profile and see what children have been up to at school and what they can do a home.
+Year 1 children have access to Tapestry where you can log in to see your child's profile and see what children have been up to at school and what they can do at home.

 Year 2 children have access to Purple Mash.
 Your teacher can set you games, quizzes and activities to complete and you can even hand in your learning for your teacher to review!
+Purple Mash can be accessed on any device!

 Key Stage 2

 In school we use Read, Write Inc to teach phonics.
 The Read, Write Inc Youtube channel is a great place for ideas to support your child in learning their sounds.
+The colour of children's reading books will tell you which speed sound session they will need.

 All children need to read often to improve their fluency and understanding.
 Any reading they do is worthwhile, whether it's in a book, a comic, a recipe, on a website or through an app.